Pavani2012-user/ARITHMETIC-LOGICAL-RELATIONAL-OPERATORS/README.md

 # ARITHMETIC-LOGICAL-RELATIONAL-OPERATORS
-This program demonstrates the  use of loops,condtional statements,and mathematical operations,making it an excellent example for beginners
+This program gives the overview of arithmetic logical and relational operations which are performed in the program